wUFr/LUI/README.md

 online demo/documentation: http://lui.demo.wufr.net/

+**big thanks to BrowserStack for supporting me with tool for testing!
+Go check them out https://www.browserstack.com/**

 **Awesome grid system**
 - able to set both vertical and horizontal position of columns (!!!)
 - more resolutions, but if you dont need responsive, you can simply use static grid (!)